jd-coderepos/nfdi4ds-sota-shared-task/README.md

 originally downloaded in `pdf` format from arXiv, whose contents were then scrapped as `txt` data encoded in the [TEI](https://en.wikipedia.org/wiki/Text_Encoding_Initiative) XML format.

+Of the 7449 papers in the annotated-data, only 814 papers reported their code links as a mention within the text.

 ### Dataset statistics